eclipse-edc/Connector/docs/developer/decision-records/2024-10-10-daps-deprecation/README.md

 ## Approach

-In EDC version 0.10.0 we deprecated:
-- module `oauth2-daps`
-- class `Oauth2ServiceImpl`

-they will be removed without further warnings in the subsequent versions.
+The `oauth2-daps` has been deprecated in EDC version 0.10.0 and it  be removed without further warnings in the subsequent versions.